boldflight/BibleConverter/test_EPUB/output/lev.md

 [5] If your offering is a grain offering made on the griddle, it must be choice wheat flour mixed with olive oil, unleavened.
 [6] Crumble it in pieces and pour olive oil on it—it is a grain offering.
 [7] If your offering is a grain offering made in a pan, it must be made of choice wheat flour deep fried in olive oil.
-[8] “‘You must bring the grain offering that must be made from these to the Lord.
+[8] “‘You must bring the grain offering that must be made from these to the **Lord**.
 Present it to the priest, and he will bring it to the altar.
-[9] Then the priest must take up from the grain offering its memorial portion and offer it up in smoke on the altar—it is a gift of a soothing aroma to the Lord.
+[9] Then the priest must take up from the grain offering its memorial portion and offer it up in smoke on the altar—it is a gift of a soothing aroma to the **Lord**.
-[10] The remainder of the grain offering belongs to Aaron and to his sons—it is most holy from the gifts of the Lord.
+[10] The remainder of the grain offering belongs to Aaron and to his sons—it is most holy from the gifts of the **Lord**.

 ### Additional Grain-Offering Regulations

-[11] “‘No grain offering which you present to the Lord can be made with yeast, for you must not offer up in smoke any yeast or honey as a gift to the Lord.
+[11] “‘No grain offering which you present to the **Lord** can be made with yeast, for you must not offer up in smoke any yeast or honey as a gift to the **Lord**.
-[12] You can present them to the Lord as an offering of firstfruit, but they must not go up to the altar for a soothing aroma.
+[12] You can present them to the **Lord** as an offering of firstfruit, but they must not go up to the altar for a soothing aroma.
 [13] Moreover, you must season every one of your grain offerings with salt; you must not allow the salt of the covenant of your God to be missing from your grain offering —on every one of your grain offerings you must present salt.
-[14] “‘If you present a grain offering of first ripe grain to the Lord, you must present your grain offering of first ripe grain as soft kernels roasted in fire—crushed bits of fresh grain.
+[14] “‘If you present a grain offering of first ripe grain to the **Lord**, you must present your grain offering of first ripe grain as soft kernels roasted in fire—crushed bits of fresh grain.
 [15] And you must put olive oil on it and set frankincense on it—it is a grain offering.
-[16] Then the priest must offer its memorial portion up in smoke—some of its crushed bits, some of its olive oil, in addition to all of its frankincense—it is a gift to the Lord.
+[16] Then the priest must offer its memorial portion up in smoke—some of its crushed bits, some of its olive oil, in addition to all of its frankincense—it is a gift to the **Lord**.

 ## Chapter 3

 ### Peace-Offering Regulations: Animal from the Herd

-[1] “‘Now if his offering is a peace-offering sacrifice, if he presents an offering from the herd, he must present before the Lord a flawless male or a female.
+[1] “‘Now if his offering is a peace-offering sacrifice, if he presents an offering from the herd, he must present before the **Lord** a flawless male or a female.
 [2] He must lay his hand on the head of his offering and slaughter it at the entrance of the Meeting Tent, and the sons of Aaron, the priests, must splash the blood against the altar’s sides.
-[3] Then the one presenting the offering must present a gift to the Lord from the peace-offering sacrifice: He must remove the fat that covers the entrails and all the fat that surrounds the entrails, [4] the two kidneys with the fat on their sinews, and the protruding lobe on the liver (which he is to remove along with the kidneys).
+[3] Then the one presenting the offering must present a gift to the **Lord** from the peace-offering sacrifice: He must remove the fat that covers the entrails and all the fat that surrounds the entrails, [4] the two kidneys with the fat on their sinews, and the protruding lobe on the liver (which he is to remove along with the kidneys).
-[5] Then the sons of Aaron must offer it up in smoke on the altar atop the burnt offering that is on the wood in the fire as a gift of a soothing aroma to the Lord.
+[5] Then the sons of Aaron must offer it up in smoke on the altar atop the burnt offering that is on the wood in the fire as a gift of a soothing aroma to the **Lord**.

 ### Animal from the Flock

-[6] “‘If his offering for a peace-offering sacrifice to the Lord is from the flock, he must present a flawless male or female.
+[6] “‘If his offering for a peace-offering sacrifice to the **Lord** is from the flock, he must present a flawless male or female.
-[7] If he presents a sheep as his offering, he must present it before the Lord.
+[7] If he presents a sheep as his offering, he must present it before the **Lord**.
 [8] He must lay his hand on the head of his offering and slaughter it before the Meeting Tent, and the sons of Aaron must splash its blood against the altar’s sides.
-[9] Then he must present a gift to the Lord from the peace-offering sacrifice: He must remove all the fatty tail up to the end of the spine, the fat covering the entrails, and all the fat on the entrails, [10] the two kidneys with the fat on their sinews, and the protruding lobe on the liver (which he is to remove along with the kidneys).
+[9] Then he must present a gift to the **Lord** from the peace-offering sacrifice: He must remove all the fatty tail up to the end of the spine, the fat covering the entrails, and all the fat on the entrails, [10] the two kidneys with the fat on their sinews, and the protruding lobe on the liver (which he is to remove along with the kidneys).
-[11] Then the priest must offer it up in smoke on the altar as a food gift to the Lord.
+[11] Then the priest must offer it up in smoke on the altar as a food gift to the **Lord**.
-[12] “‘If his offering is a goat he must present it before the Lord, [13] lay his hand on its head, and slaughter it before the Meeting Tent, and the sons of Aaron must splash its blood against the altar’s sides.
+[12] “‘If his offering is a goat he must present it before the **Lord**, [13] lay his hand on its head, and slaughter it before the Meeting Tent, and the sons of Aaron must splash its blood against the altar’s sides.
-[14] Then he must present from it his offering as a gift to the Lord: the fat which covers the entrails and all the fat on the entrails, [15] the two kidneys with the fat on their sinews, and the protruding lobe on the liver (which he is to remove along with the kidneys).
+[14] Then he must present from it his offering as a gift to the **Lord**: the fat which covers the entrails and all the fat on the entrails, [15] the two kidneys with the fat on their sinews, and the protruding lobe on the liver (which he is to remove along with the kidneys).
-[16] Then the priest must offer them up in smoke on the altar as a food gift for a soothing aroma—all the fat belongs to the Lord.
+[16] Then the priest must offer them up in smoke on the altar as a food gift for a soothing aroma—all the fat belongs to the **Lord**.
 [17] This is a perpetual statute throughout your generations in all the places where you live: You must never eat any fat or any blood.’”

 ## Chapter 4